 I make the bow tie using a template that I cut around, before sewing the bow tie inside out.
-I trim all the seams and corners then turn in through the right way.
+I trim all the seams and corners then turn it through the right way.
 After ironing it carefully to create the perfect shape, I add the hardware which allows the bow tie to fasten and be adjusted to your individual size.
 It might not sound too complicated, but each bow tie can take up to an hour to make and there are many critical moments where things can go wrong!

-The bow tie was worn by Jodie Whittaker in season 12 episodes 1 and 2: Spyfall, which gave a cheeky nod to the James Bond theme.
+The bow tie was worn by Jodie Whittaker in season 12 episodes 1 and 2: Spyfall, which gave a nod to the James Bond theme.
 The episodes aired on BBC One in the UK at 6:55pm on New Years Day and 7pm on 5th January.
 It also aired on BBC America in the US and can be viewed on demand with BBC iPlayer.

-Enjoy watching the new series and look out for Jodie Whittaker, AKA Doctor Who, wearing my bow tie!
+Enjoy watching the series and look out for Jodie Whittaker, AKA Doctor Who, wearing my bow tie!

 PLEASE NOTE: any replica Thirteenth Doctor Who bow ties that may be available elsewhere are made from a different fabric to the one I used for the original.
 The difference is subtle but they are different none the less.
 Please contact me if you require more information.